KxSystems/docs-v1/docs/about/sg/characters.md

 -   It can resolve ambiguity in a list.
 -   It can introduce ambiguity into a list.
--   Some lists have ambiguities that its use or omission do not resolve.
-The ambiguity can be resolved only by rephrasing.
+-   Some lists have ambiguities that its use or omission do not resolve; such ambiguity may be resolved only by rephrasing.

 <i class="fa fa-hand-o-right"></i> _Wikipedia:_ [Serial comma](https://en.wikipedia.org/wiki/Serial_comma)